 Do you ever fantasize about inheriting millions of dollars from a long-lost uncle and then retiring to a tropical paradise?
 That’s the fantasy but what is the reality?
 Assuming your long lost relative has more money than brains, what’s the craziest thing you could inherit?
 What if you receive something you don’t want?
 What do you do with it then?

-The top five list below showcases some of the weirdest items left behind in a Last Will and Testament (and alas, none of these beneficiaries presumably were able to just lie about on a sunny beach somewhere).
+The top five list below showcases some of the craziest things left behind in a Last Will and Testament.
+None of these beneficiaries presumably were able to just lie about on a sunny beach somewhere:

 This one is a story that will make your skin crawl: in 1871, a man named Solomon Sandborn donated his body to science after his death.
 Sounds like a worthwhile gesture, doesn’t it?
 There’s a part in his Last Will that ordered his body to be skinned and made into a set of drums for his friend.
 The “friend” in turn, was ordered to take the drums up to Bunker Hill, Massachusetts every June 17th at dawn and drum out “Yankee Doodle Dandle.”
 Solomon was apparently a patriot who wanted to celebrate the anniversary of the “Battle at Bunker Hill” posthumously.
 We’re wondering how enthusiastic the “friend” was and if he ever fulfilled Solomon’s last wishes.